shmuhammadd/Introduction_to_machine_learning_with_Pyhon/README.md

 Learning with Python" by [Andreas Mueller](http://amueller.io) and [Sarah Guido](https://twitter.com/sarah_guido).
 You can find details about the book on the [O'Reilly website](http://shop.oreilly.com/product/0636920030515.do).

 We are using the book for our Machine Learning study group.
+You can find all the sessions [recording here](https://www.youtube.com/watch?v=pBs_z-nPoW0&list=PLr3-oFRsHRaYwhdh0M2faizP2o82yWVQx)

 The books requires the current stable version of scikit-learn, that is 0.20.0.
 Most of the book can also be used with previous versions of